geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:38:14]
 Well, yeah, yeah, no, but we can now, like, it's now pretty easy if you want to use rewrite rules on movement ops, right?
-Like, if you have, like, a reshape followed by a permute or something, you could...
+Like, if you have, like, a reshape followed by a permute or something, you could..

 **Chenyu** [00:38:25]
 Eh, maybe.